Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ## Usage with Online Networks (VATSIM)

-A VMR file is included in the download for vPilot/VATSIM use.
-To install this file, select it through the vPilot settings / Model Matching (FS2024) / Custom Rules / Add Custom Rule Sets
+A VMR file is not included in the download.
+You will need to download one from a 3rd party, i recommend [this one](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching).
+Download and select it through the vPilot settings / Model Matching (FS2024) / Custom Rules / Add Custom Rule Sets

 ---

 ## Usage with Offline Traffic

-The offline flight plans, have not been tested for **MSFS 2024**.
-Thus, compatibility is not confirmed.
+The offline flight plans are included but have **not** been tested.
+Thus, compatibility is not confirmed and support wil not be given.

 ---

 ## Payware Models
-AIG has included some payware models in the installer, these **will not** be distributed in this free pack.
-Any payware models that are purchased by the user will be removed from the installer before distribution.
+AIG has the option to use payware  models in the installer, these **will not** be distributed in this free pack.
+Any payware models that are purchased by me will be removed from this package before distribution.
 Payware models will not be uploaded to the final download or to the GitHub repository.

-If you choose to use payware model with AIG, you will need to manually update your installation using the [AIG Manager Tool((https://www.alpha-india.net/software/)).
+If you choose to use payware model with AIG, you will need to manually update your installation using the [AIG Manager Tool](https://www.alpha-india.net/software/).
+No support is given for this.